colabobio/epidemica-website/_toplevel/2-privacy.md

 ### What do we do with the information?

-The Epigames app is used to carry our research studies through experimental epidemic games.
+The Epidemica-based apps are used to carry our research studies through experimental epidemic games.
 The anonymized data we collect during these games is used to:

 - Apply computational methods to preprocess data, generate descriptive statistics, and summarize key events from the games
 - Analyze patterns of interaction, risk perception, and decision-making